theKashey/react-svg-atlas/README.md

 # SVG Store
 There is a few different SVG stores avaialable
 1. SVGLocalStore, or SVGAtlas - default SVG store.
 Uses local SVG to store the data.
 SSR-friendly.
-Could not isolate sprites.
+Could not isolate sprites. __Fast__.
 2. SVGBlobStore - moves sprites off page, able to work in isolation.
-Require isolation to be set.
+Require isolation to be set. __Medium__.
-3. SVGRasterStore - converts sprites to images, isolated by default.
+3. SVGRasterStore - converts sprites to images, isolated by default. __Slow__ to spinup, __fast__ to work.

 `Isolation` - one SVG could not soil another with parasite styles.
 In the same time you also could not set any styles.
 For `SVGBlobStore` require `isolation` prop to be set on SVG sprite.

+## the difference?
+The best way to understand the difference, is to explore the storybook.

 # Benefits
 1. react-svg-atlas replaces your SVG with a simple `use` tag, keeping only the reference to the object.